 Apples and Art Studio Tour, 2017

-These are some of the pots that Margaret has created.
+Here are some of the pots that Margaret has created.

-Artist's Personal Statement
+Margaret's Personal Artistic Statement

 My earliest experience in creating pottery was in South Australia where I was born and raised.
 As a young person, I took an evening course in pottery at the Mount Gambier Adult Education Center and from this experience I learned that I really enjoyed working with clay.
 I resolved that one day I would master the art of pottery.

 My serious pottery studies began eighteen years ago, and since that time I have continued to refine my pottery skills, both in working with the clay, and in painting designs on the pots.
 I have taken courses as an independent student in art schools and community centers, and attended workshops given by recognized artists.

 I am a member of the Claycrafters Pottery Guild in Pointe-Claire, Quebec, and I belong to a group studying advanced claywork at the Town of Mount Royal Pottery Studio in Montreal.

 My technical expertise has been broadened by exploring many aspects of pottery - clays, glazes, colorants, raku, hand-building, wheel throwing, pottery decoration, and gas, wood, and electric kiln firings.